Surviving a Tough Mom-Day in Three Simple Steps

 - Girl Trips

 - Take a moment to feel like an adult instead of a mother.
 To have the chance to miss your kids.
 This can be an expensive outing, or a cheap trip to Target.
 Okay, not Target- I spend money there.
 BUT shopping by myself- that’s a nice escape.
 My sisters and I went on a one night get-away and it was waaay too short.
 However, it was wonderful to get out of the house.
 And then I went on a weekend cruise with my sisters several months later.
 Can I just say how wonderful it was to eat without preparing the meal?
 To eat without being interrupted a thousand times and to actually eat my food hot!
-Holy hana.
-Get away and re-charge those batteries!
+Holy Hana.
+Get away with good friends or sisters and re-charge those mama batteries!

 Motherhood does not mean you have to survive a tough mom-day alone.
 The beauty of being a mother means you are not alone- you have a darling (most of the time) pumpkin head that loves you.
 Deep-down that little person appreciates you and wants to be with you- always.
 That tough day I mentioned earlier- my daughter said something pretty profound to me later that night.
 She said, “You are the best mommy ever!” with a chuckle I responded with, “Well thanks, I’m trying my best.”
 And with the stroke of her hand on mine she said, “You don’t need to try- it’s good enough- we love you the way you are.”
 Tears sprang from my eyes as her words sunk in.